Khazzoom–Brookes postulate

 In the 1980s, the economists Daniel Khazzoom and Leonard Brookes independently put forward ideas about energy consumption and behavior that argue that increased energy efficiency paradoxically tends to lead to increased energy consumption.
 In 1992, the US economist Harry Saunders dubbed this hypothesis the Khazzoom–Brookes postulate, and showed that it was true under neo-classical growth theory over a wide range of assumptions.
-This effect is comparable to Jevons paradox.
+This effect is comparable to the Jevons paradox.

 Explanation

 In short, the postulate states that "energy efficiency improvements that, on the broadest considerations, are economically justified at the microlevel, lead to higher levels of energy consumption at the macrolevel."
 This idea is a more modern analysis of a phenomenon known as the Jevons Paradox.
 In 1865, William Stanley Jevons observed that England's consumption of coal increased considerably after James Watt introduced his improvements to the steam engine.
 Jevons argued that increased efficiency in the use of coal would tend to increase the demand for coal, and would not reduce the rate at which England's deposits of coal were running out.

-Like Jevons Paradox, the Khazzoom-Brookes Postulate is a deduction that is largely counter-intuitive as an efficiency paradox.
+Like the Jevons Paradox, the Khazzoom-Brookes Postulate is a deduction that is largely counter-intuitive as an efficiency paradox.
 When individuals change behavior and begin to use methods and devices that are more energy efficient, there are cases where, on a macro-economic level, energy usage actually increases."
 The effect of higher energy prices, either through taxes or producer-induced shortages, initially reduces demand but in the longer term encourages greater energy efficiency.
 This efficiency response amounts to a partial accommodation of the price rise and thus the reduction in demand is blunted.
 The end result is a new balance between supply and demand at a higher level of supply and consumption than if there had been no efficiency response."

 Increased energy efficiency can increase energy consumption by three means.
 Firstly, increased energy efficiency makes the use of energy relatively cheaper, thus encouraging increased use.
 Secondly, increased energy efficiency leads to increased economic growth, which pulls up energy use in the whole economy.
 Thirdly, increased efficiency in any one bottleneck resource multiplies the use of all the companion technologies, products and services that were being restrained by it.
 One simple example is that suburban development limited by water use can be doubled if the houses adopt water efficiency measures that cut their water demand in half.
 That way a small efficiency can have large opposite multiplier effect.
 Similarly cars that use less fuel are likely to cause matching increases in the number of cars and trips and companion travel activities rather than a decrease in energy demand.
 It appears that these latent multipliers of opposite effects may be generally greater than the linear result of the original effect.